 It was one of Fort Worth’s first murders; it remained unsolved for thirteen years; and its victim was the patriarch of a family who remains prominent a century and a half later.

 The Edwards family has been in Fort Worth since before there was a Fort Worth, farming and ranching and developing land since 1848, eventually owning seven thousand acres sprawling from West 7th Street southwest along Hulen Street and the Clear Fork of the Trinity River and on to Benbrook.

-But when Lemuel J. Edwards arrived from South Carolina to claim a 640-acre Peters Colony land grant on the Clear Fork, there was no military Fort Worth, much less a city of Fort Worth.
+But when Lemuel J. Edwards arrived from South Carolina to claim a 640-acre Peters Colony land grant on the Clear Fork, there was not yet a military Fort Worth, much less a city of Fort Worth.
 Where Edwards built his house (yellow E on aerial photo), mesquite trees were the skyline, coyotes were the evening minstrels, and the word neighbor was a decidedly relative term.
 Lemuel’s son Cass Overton Edwards (1851-1941) is said to have been a childhood friend of boys of nearby Indian tribes.